-A provision should be inserted into the Draft Bill to require regular audits by the National Data Commissioner into decision-making by data custodians, to ensure that any guidelines issued by the Commissioner are properly applied and that decisions appropriately balance the objects of the scheme and the rights of individuals.
+A provision should be inserted into the Bill to require regular audits by the National Data Commissioner into decision-making by data custodians, to ensure that any guidelines issued by the Commissioner are properly applied and that decisions appropriately balance the objects of the scheme and the rights of individuals.

-Recommendation 7: Merits review of decisions by data custodians
+Recommendation 7: Merits review and complaints by individuals of decisions by data custodians

-Decisions made by data custodians, especially those concerning the sharing of personal information or data which could be re-identified, should be subject to merits review.
-Individuals whose information is being shared should be notified of the proposed sharing and given an opportunity to seek merits review if they object to the decision being made.
+Decisions made and actions taken by data custodians, especially those concerning the sharing of personal information or data which could be re-identified, should be subject to merits review and a complaints process.
+Individuals whose information is being shared should be notified of the proposed sharing, and given an opportunity to seek merits review or make a complaint if they object to the decision being made or the action being undertaken.